deterministic-arts/deterministic-arts.wbtree/README.md

    The _comparator_ argument can be used to control the subset of nodes to be included in the iteration.
 It must be a function of a single argument, a key.
-The function returns a negative integer, if the key is too small to be included in the result, and a positive integer, if the node's key is too large.
+The function returns a negative integer, if the key is too small to be included in the result, and a positive integer, if the key is too large.
 If the function returns 0, the node associated with that key will be part of the iterator's result.

-   Besides supplying a _range_ function, the caller can control the subset using any combination of the arguments _min_, _max_, _above_, _below_, _start_, and _end_ as
+   Besides supplying a _comparator_ function, the caller can control the subset using any combination of the arguments _min_, _max_, _above_, _below_, _start_, and _end_ as
    follows: